 The school district may share any information with the agencies contained in a student's permanent record, which is directly related to the juvenile justice system's ability to effectively serve the student.
 Prior to adjudication information contained in the permanent record may be disclosed by the school district to the parties without parental consent or court order.
 Information contained in a student's permanent record may be disclosed by the school district to the agencies after adjudication only with parental consent or a court order.
-Information shared pursuant to the agreement is used solely for determining the programs and services appropriate to the needs of the student or student's family or coordinating the deliver of programs and service to the student or student's family.
+Information shared pursuant to the agreement is used solely for determining the programs and services appropriate to the needs of the student's family or coordinating the delivery of programs and service to the student or student's family.

 Information shared under the agreement is not admissible in any court proceedings, which take place prior to a disposition hearing, unless written consent is obtained from a student's parent, guardian, or legal or actual custodian.

 Confidential information shared between the school district and the agencies will remain confidential and will not be shared with any other person, unless otherwise provided by law.
-Information shared under the agreement is not admissible in any court proceedings, which take place prior to a disposition hearing, unless written consent is obtained from a student's parent/guardian, or legal or actual custodian.
 The school district may discontinue information sharing with an agency if the school district determines that the agency has violated the intent or letter of the agreement.